aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xlsx/_index.md

 ---
 title: Java XLSB to XLSX - XLSB to XLSX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSB to XLSX in Java.
-Java Convert XLSB to XLSX saveformat.
-Java XLSB to XLSX format.
-Save XLSB to XLSX Java.
+Convert XLSB to XLSX quickly and easily with Aspose.Cells.
+Java XLSB to XLSX.
+Java Save XLSB to XLSX.
+Save XLSB as XLSX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSB to XLSX in Java., Java XLSB to XLSX saveformat., XLSB to XLSX Java., Java Convert XLSB to XLSX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSB to XLSX in Java., Save XLSB to XLSX using Java., Java XLSB to XLSX saveformat., XLSB to XLSX Converter., Java Save XLSB as XLSX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}